-The Compensation Committee believes that a fair and effective way to motivate executives to produce superior results for stockholders is to increase the proportion of an executive's total compensation that is performance-based or otherwise at risk, including equity compensation, as the executive's ability to achieve those results increases.
-Additionally, the Compensation Committee believes that the value of incentive compensation should depend upon the performance of the Company in a given performance or vesting period.
-Under Lands' End's incentive compensation structure, the highest amount of compensation can be achieved through consistent superior performance over sustained periods of time.
-This approach is designed to provide an incentive to manage Lands' End for the long term, while minimizing excessive risk taking in the short term.
+The Compensation Committee believes that a fair and effective way to motivate executives to produce superior results for stockholders is to increase the proportion of an executive's total compensation that is performance-based or otherwise "at risk", including equity compensation, relative to the executive's ability to influence those results increases.
+Additionally, the Compensation Committee believes that the value of incentive compensation should depend upon the performance of the Company in a specified performance or vesting period.
+Under our incentive compensation structure, the highest amount of compensation can be achieved through consistent superior performance over sustained periods of time.
+This approach is designed to provide incentives for managing long-term growth, while minimizing short-term excessive risk taking.

-During fiscal year 2019, the Compensation Committee sought to achieve the objectives of our compensation program for our named executive officers through the grant of annual and long-term incentive awards.
-The fiscal year 2019 annual incentive awards for the named executive officers offered an opportunity to earn cash compensation based upon the achievement by Lands' End of an adjusted EBITDA (earnings before interest, taxes, depreciation and amortization) goal for fiscal year 2019.
-The Compensation Committee also granted long-term time-based equity awards to the named executive officers, as well as the broader group of senior executives, that will vest following the completion of specified employment service periods and, long-term performance-based equity awards, which vest based upon achievement of performance goals for a three-year period.
+During fiscal year 2020, the Compensation Committee sought to achieve the objectives of our compensation program for our named executive officers through the grant of annual and long-term incentive awards.
+The fiscal year 2020 annual incentive awards for the named executive officers offered an opportunity to earn cash compensation based upon achievement of an adjusted EBITDA (earnings before interest, taxes, depreciation and amortization) goal for fiscal year 2020.
+The goal setting process, which included a mid-year reset of the annual incentive EBITDA goal in response to the COVID-19 pandemic's impact on our business, is discussed below in "Fiscal Year 2020 Annual Incentive Opportunity".
+In fiscal year 2020, the Compensation Committee also granted long-term time-based equity awards that will vest over a three-year period, assuming continued service and long-term performance-based cash awards, which vest subject to achievement of performance goals for a three-year period.

-Awards under the Lands' End, Inc. Annual Incentive Plan (As Amended and Restated) ("AIP") and of long- term incentives, are established based on a percentage of base salary.
+Our Annual Incentive Plan (As Amended and Restated) ("AIP") awards and our long-term incentives are established based on a percentage of base salary.
 As the participating executive's base salary is determined, in part, on his or her past performance, an award that is based on a multiple of that base salary also reflects, in part, his or her past performance.

-Following the end of a performance period, the Compensation Committee certifies the level of achievement against the applicable financial performance goals established under its annual and long-term performance-based incentive programs.
-In doing so, the Compensation Committee retains the ability to exercise discretion in relation to the annual and long-term performance-based incentive awards granted to Lands' End executives; however, any exercise of discretion under the AIP may not result in an increase in the payments under existing awards intended to qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)").
-With respect to its fiscal year 2019 compensation decisions, the Compensation Committee did not exercise its discretion to adjust performance targets or payout amounts under these incentive programs for any of the named executive officers.
+Following the end of a performance period, the Compensation Committee certifies the level of achievement against the applicable financial performance goals established under its annual and long-term performance-based incentive programs, but retains the ability to exercise positive or negative discretion to adjust payout in relation to our annual and long-term performance.
+The Compensation Committee did not exercise any such discretion for fiscal year 2020 payouts for any of the named executive officers.

-Fiscal Year 2019 Base Salaries
+Fiscal Year 2020 Base Salaries

 Base salaries are established at levels that generally reflect the past performance, experience, expected future contributions and responsibilities of the executive officer.
 The importance of the executive officer's position, external pay data, market competitiveness and internal pay equity also are considered, as well as the extent of any promotions or other change in the executive's responsibilities.
-The following table sets forth the base salary which became effective during fiscal year 2019 (on May 25, 2019) for each of the named executive officers, and the prior year base salary.
+In light of the impact of COVID-19, and the resultant uncertainty that existed in the first quarter of fiscal year 2020, no employees, including the named executive officers, received any merit increases in fiscal year 2020.